Lita (wrestler): Storyline with Kane and feud with Trish Stratus (2004–2005)

 Lita competed in the women's division throughout early 2004, winning a battle royal to become the number one contender for the Women's Championship on the April 5 episode of Raw.
 Victoria defeated Lita to retain the Women's Championship at Backlash on April 18.
 The next night on Raw, Lita was reunited with Matt Hardy when Hardy attacked Kane in an attempt to prevent him from harming Lita, beginning a new storyline involving the trio.
 In the following weeks, Kane began repeatedly assaulting Hardy and attempting to seduce Lita.
 During the course of the storyline, he kidnapped Lita and held her tied up backstage, and he persuaded Eric Bischoff to give her a title shot at Bad Blood on June 13, where she was defeated by Trish Stratus in a Fatal Four Way match that also included Gail Kim and defending champion Victoria.
 The next night on Raw, Lita revealed that she was pregnant.
 One week later, it appeared that Hardy was going to propose to Lita, but he was interrupted by Kane, who claimed to be the father of Lita's child.
 Two months later, it was revealed that Kane was, in fact, the father.
 Hardy and Kane feuded for several months, culminating in a "Till Death Do Us Part" match on August 15 at SummerSlam, with the stipulation that Lita would be obliged to marry the winner of the match.
-Kane won the match, leading to he and a reluctant Lita marrying one another on the August 23 episode of Raw.
+Kane won the match, leading to him marrying a reluctant Lita on the August 23 episode of Raw.
 Despite being married to Kane, Lita thwarted him during his matches, constantly aiding his opponents.
 On the September 13 episode of Raw, Lita miscarried after Gene Snitsky struck Kane with a chair, resulting in him falling on Lita.
 The miscarriage led to Lita and Kane joining forces in order to take revenge on Snitsky.